codefellows-seattle-javascript-401d15/27-angular-auth/lab-davidw/README.md

     `
         $ npm install
     `
-4. Run the server:
+4. Run the server (with debug):
     `
-        $ node run server.js
+        $ npm run start-debug
     `
-5. Run the front end (with debug):
+5. Run the server:
     `
+        $ npm run start
+    `
+6. Run the front end (with debug):
+    `
         $ npm run build-watch
     `
- Alternately you can just build the web pack:
+ *-or- you can just build the web pack:*
     `
         $ npm run build
     `